 - Homeless Family Solution System provides short-term rental assistance, resource referrals, and case management to homeless and at-risk families in an effort to support housing stability.

-- Affordable Housing assists people in securing and maintaining permanent housing.
+- Housing Services assists homeless and low-income households in securing and/or maintaining voucher and project-based permanent housing.

 - Senior Services provides case management and mental health services to at-risk housed and homeless older adults, with an emphasis on eviction-prevention services and housing placement.